 Creating documents?
 Presuming that you only want standard text formatting, including selecting and changing a document's paragraph formatting or adding and making basic changes to tables, the free version will work perfectly for you.

 Using Word for iOS on the iPhone suffers from the limitations of the screen size, but Microsoft has made some tweaks to the interface to make it easier to use on the iPhone, for example, streamlining the 'Ribbon' (the toolbar you're used to using in every Office application) to maximise screen space while editing text.

 There's also a 'Mobile View' button that resizes the text, wipes away unnecessary document elements, and places the tools in with the keyboard, allowing you to focus on the text you're editing.

 If you work in a business environment you may find that there are some limitations.
 The features that require an Office 365 subscription include some of the more in-depth layout and formatting tools, page orientation changes, additions or reductions to columns and page sections, Word Art, custom text colours, adding reflections or other image editing options, advanced table and chart editing, and change tracking.

 Note that if change tracking is already turned on for a document, any changes you make will be tracked, even if you don't have all the features of a subscription account - you just can't accept or reject changes.

 If you're likely to be accessing files stored in OneDrive or Dropbox for Business accounts, or on your own private Microsoft SharePoint, you'll have to have a paid account.
 If you sign up for a free OneDrive account you can use the app for storing and accessing documents.

-Luckily Microsoft has added Dropbox integration, which means you're able to add your Dropbox account to Word and open any Word documents you have stored there.
-You also get the option to simultaneously edit documents with others, with files stored in OneDrive or in your Dropbox able to be opened and edited at the same time.
+Microsoft includes Dropbox integration, which means you're able to add your Dropbox account to Word and open any Word documents you have stored there.

 Excel for iPad and iPhone